Jawbone/JBChartView/Customization.md

 If you don't require a custom UIView, simply supply a color for the bar instead:

 	- (UIColor *)barChartView:(JBBarChartView *)barChartView colorForBarViewAtIndex:(NSUInteger)index;

+If a solid color isn't your cup of tea, you can expose a gradient to be applied across the entire chart:

+	- (CAGradientLayer *)barGradientForBarChartView:(JBBarChartView *)barChartView;

 Furthermore, the color of the selection bar (on touch events) can be customized via the <i>optional</i> protocol: